 We realize that we have made just a first exploration of final particles in Dutch.
 First, we do not claim that the inventory we presented is exhaustive.
-Second, we have shown that there are several positions in the right periphery and that there specific particles prefer specific positions, but for a full picture of the syntagmatic possibilities and constraints analysis of more examples and checking them against the intuitions of native speakers would be necessary.
+Second, we have shown that there are several positions in the right periphery and that specific particles prefer specific positions, but for a full picture of the syntagmatic possibilities and constraints, it would be necessary to analyze more examples and to check them against the intuitions of native speakers.
 We have discovered some special phenomena.
-Final ook 'too' seems part of a construction which has nog as the other obligatory element in the middle field.
+Final ook 'too' can be part of a construction which has nog as the other obligatory element in the middle field.
 And we discovered the phenomenon of particle doubling.
 Finally, we proposed a list of functions that final particles typically fulfill.
-But this is only the start, a fine grained analysis of the function(s) each final particle can fulfill is work for future researchers, who, we hope, find some inspiration in our first exploration in the Dutch right periphery.
+But this is only the start, a fine grained analysis of the function(s) each final particle can fulfill is work for future researchers, who, we hope, find some inspiration in our first exploration of particles in the Dutch right periphery.